lorin1999/pet/introspection/introspection.md

 ### Better interactive exploration

 If you want to try these things in a [REPL](https://docs.python.org/2/tutorial/interpreter.html#interactive-mode) (Read Eval Print Loop - a.k.a.
 Interactive Interpreter) I would strongly recommend [Ipython](https://ipython.org/).
-It is much more powerful than the default REPL with tab completion, syntax highlighting shell functionality and a powerful help system.
-Jupyter notebooks - formerly known as Ipython notebooks - are a way to save interactive sessions and their output in a way that Github knows to render - see: [example 1](sys-introspection.ipynb) and [example 2](introspection.ipynb).
+It is much more powerful than the default REPL.
+It offers tab completion, syntax highlighting, shell functionality and a better help system.
+In addition Jupyter notebooks - formerly known as Ipython notebooks - are a way to save interactive sessions and their output in a way that Github knows to render - see: [example 1](sys-introspection.ipynb) and [example 2](introspection.ipynb).

 ## The PyCharm way of introspection